On-Campus Jobs @ SE for SE Students

 - For Part-Time Student Jobs on the SE CAMPUS–an applicant must be a currently enrolled student at Southeastern Oklahoma State University to apply for the positions listed.

-- Please note: Check your Campus Connect student account or the SE Office of Financial Aid to determine if you are eligible for Work Study or Regular on-campus student work.
+- Please note: Check your Campus Connect student account or the SE Office of Financial Aid to determine if you are eligible for Work Study or Regular Work student work.

 - To apply for an on-campus job, please take a completed Application for Student Employment, along with your class schedule, to the department(s) listed below under SE On-Campus Jobs.
 Some jobs may be filled before they are removed from the list.